Bubonic plague: Cause

-Bubonic plague is an infection of the lymphatic system, usually resulting from the bite of an infected flea, Xenopsylla cheopis (the Oriental rat flea).
-Several flea species carried the bubonic plague, such as Pulex irritans (the human flea), Xenopsylla cheopis, and Ceratophyllus fasciatus.
-Xenopsylla cheopis was the most effective flea species for transmittal.
-In very rare circumstances, as in septicemic plague, the disease can be transmitted by direct contact with infected tissue or exposure to the cough of another human.
-The flea is parasitic on house and field rats and seeks out other prey when its rodent hosts die.
-Rats were an amplifying factor to bubonic plague due to their common association with humans as well as the nature of their blood.
-The rat's blood allowed the rat to withstand a major concentration of the plague.
-The bacteria form aggregates in the gut of infected fleas and this results in the flea regurgitating ingested blood, which is now infected, into the bite site of a rodent or human host.
-Once established, bacteria rapidly spread to the lymph nodes and multiply.
+The bubonic plague is an infection of the lymphatic system, usually resulting from the bite of an infected flea, Xenopsylla cheopis (the Oriental rat flea), though other flea species are able to carry the bubonic plague, such as Pulex irritans (the human flea) and Ceratophyllus fasciatus.
+Xenopsylla cheopis was the most effective flea species for transmission.

+The flea is parasitic on house and field rats and seeks out other hosts when its rodent host dies.
+Rats were an amplifying factor to bubonic plague due to their common association with humans (living around and within dwellings) as well as the nature of their blood, which allows the rat to withstand a major concentration of the plague.
+The bacteria form aggregates in the gut of infected fleas, and this results in the flea regurgitating ingested blood, which is now infected, into the bite site of a rodent or human host.
+Once established, the bacteria rapidly spread to the lymph nodes of the host and multiply.
 The fleas that transmit the disease only directly infect humans when the rat population in the area is wiped out from a mass infection.
-Furthermore, in areas of a large population of rats, the animals can harbor low levels of the plague infection without causing human outbreaks.
-With no new rat inputs being added to the population from other areas, the infection would only spread to humans in very rare cases of overcrowding.
+Furthermore, in areas with a large population of rats, the animals can harbor low levels (subclinical) of the plague infection without causing human outbreaks.
+With no new rat inputs being added to the population from other areas, the infection only spread to humans in very rare cases of overcrowding.

 Signs and symptoms

 After being transmitted via the bite of an infected flea, the Y. pestis bacteria become localized in an inflamed lymph node, where they begin to colonize and reproduce.
-Infected lymph nodes develop hemorrhages, which result in the death of tissue.Y. pestis bacilli can resist phagocytosis and even reproduce inside phagocytes and kill them.
+Infected lymph nodes develop hemorrhages, which result in the death of tissue.
+Y. pestis bacilli can resist phagocytosis and even reproduce inside phagocytes and kill them.
 As the disease progresses, the lymph nodes can hemorrhage and become swollen and necrotic.
 Bubonic plague can progress to lethal septicemic plague in some cases.
 The plague is also known to spread to the lungs and become the disease known as the pneumonic plague.
-Symptoms appear 2–7 days after getting bitten and they include:
+Symptoms appear two to seven days after getting bitten and they include: